epfl-ada/ada-2024-project-abracad4bra/README.md

 ## Final Website : https://valentinedelevaux.github.io/ada.github.io/
+(If the website appears cropped, try reducing the zoom to 80%.)

 ## Contributions :
 Valentine Delevaux : Trigger Analysis, Graphisms of the characters and backgrounds of the website, Layout of the website, Texts of the website